 The full list of projects with costs is presented in Table 1.
 The table below contains the new capacity costs considered for fiscal constraint, while the last column contains the project reconstruction costs.
-Costs for new capacity are shown in YOE\$ and are calculated from the project submitter-provided costs, implementation years and percent of cost for new capacity.
-Note that, ultimately, some projects will have revenues associated with them from tolling and value capture that help offset their costs in the Financial Plan for Transportation for the ON TO 2050 Update.
+Costs for new capacity are shown in YOE and are calculated from the project costs provided by the submitter, implementation years, and percent of cost for new capacity.
+Ultimately, some projects will have revenues associated with them from tolling and value capture that help offset their costs in the Financial Plan for Transportation for the ON TO 2050 update.